UW Credit Union

 The University of Wisconsin Credit Union (doing business as UW Credit Union) is a credit union headquartered in Madison, Wisconsin.
-As of 2021, UW Credit Union has more than 300,000 members with $4.8 billion in assets and is the third largest credit union in the state of Wisconsin.
-UW Credit Union currently operates 29 full-service branches throughout the Madison and Milwaukee metropolitan areas, as well as single locations at or near UW System campuses in Whitewater, Green Bay, La Crosse, Oshkosh, and Stevens Point.
+As of Q4 of 2024, UW Credit Union has more than 366,000 members with $5.6 billion in assets and is the fourth largest credit union in the state of Wisconsin.
+UW Credit Union currently operates 31 full-service branches throughout the Madison and Milwaukee metropolitan areas, as well as single locations at or near UW System campuses in Whitewater, Green Bay, La Crosse, Oshkosh, and Stevens Point.
 It also provides over 100 surcharge-free ATMs in Wisconsin.
 UW Credit Union provides an array of financial services including educational loans, mortgages, consumer loans, checking, savings and investment products, credit and debit cards.
 UW Credit Union also offers digital banking services such as Web Branch (online banking), Mobile App and Wallet, Zelle, mobile deposit, online bill payment, automated phone banking system, and money transfers.

 History

-Founded in 1931 by six University of Wisconsin–Madison professors in the basement of the UW Student Housing Bureau, it was originally known as the University Faculty Credit Union (UFCU).
-In 1970, the name was changed to the University of Wisconsin Credit Union.
+Seven founding members signed the charter that would create the University Faculty Credit Union in 1931.
+These members consisted of faculty members, graduate students, and professors of the University of Wisconsin–Madison.
+The University Faculty Credit Union was renamed to the University of Wisconsin Credit Union in 1970.